 On March 12, 2007 we issued \$500 million of 5.40% senior unsecured notes due on March 15, 2012 and \$500 million of 5.75% senior unsecured notes due on March 15, 2017 (together, the Notes), for a total principal amount of \$1 billion.
-We carried the Notes at face value less the unamortized discount of \$2 million on our balance sheets at July 31, 2010 and July 31, 2009.
+Because their contractual maturities are now within one year, we transferred the March 2012 notes from long-term liabilities to current liabilities during fiscal 2011.
 The Notes are redeemable by Intuit at any time, subject to a make-whole premium.
 The Notes include covenants that limit our ability to grant liens on our facilities and to enter into sale and leaseback transactions, subject to significant allowances.
-We paid \$56 million in cash for interest on the Notes during each of the twelve months ended July 31, 2010, 2009 and 2008.
+We paid \$56 million in cash for interest on the Notes during each of the twelve months ended July 31, 2011, 2010 and 2009.